NipunaRanasinghe/module-ballerinax-slack/docs/README.md

    This will generate the connector code in your `ballerina` directory.

 2. Make sure that the generated client will consist of the following files:
    - `client.bal`: Contains the client implementation with all the API operations.
    - `types.bal`: Contains the data types used in the client.
    - `utils.bal`: Contains utility functions used in the client.

 ## Step 5: Testing the Connector

 1. Navigate to the `ballerina/tests` directory and create a new Ballerina test file to test the connector operations.
 2. Implement test cases for the most common use cases (or all use cases if possible) related to the connector operations.

-> Note: More information on writing tests can be found in the [Ballerina testing guide](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).
+Detailed information on writing tests can be found in the [Ballerina testing guide](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).

 ## Step 6: Updating Documentation